RileySKrusky/osticket-prereqs/README.md

  <img src="https://i.imgur.com/JLWIg3w.png" height="60%" width="40%" alt="Disk Sanitization Steps"/>
 <br />

-<p>After you have created a password, click "Next", "Execute" and "Finish"</p>
+<p>After you have created a password, click "Next", "Execute" and "Finish".</p>

 <h3>8) Open IIS as an Admin and Registering New PHP</h3>

 <p>Go to your search bar on the bottom left of your windows desktop and search for "Internet Information Services (IIS) Manager".
-Right-click and select "run as administrator"</p>
+Right-click and select "Run as Administrator".</p>

 <img src="https://i.imgur.com/8B9O9hP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <p>Once you have ran IIS as administrator, you will be welcomed to their home screen. within that home screen, you will see a "PHP Manager" file, click it.
 You will then be brought to the PHP manager screen.
-Click "Regester New PHP Version" -> "Browse" (Which is This "..." on the right of the search file bar) -> "Windows (C:)" -> "PHP".
+Click "Register New PHP Version" -> "Browse" (Which is This "..." on the right of the search file bar) -> "Windows (C:)" -> "PHP".
 Once you have clicked "PHP", select the "php.cgi" file within the "PHP" folder.
 After thats done simply press "OK".</p>

 <img src="https://i.imgur.com/8JPpFxz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>